by Jeremy Sweeten

 In the past week the phone has been ringing off the hook with questions concerning alfalfa heaving, winter kill, or winter induced injury.
 This has occurred throughout the Midwest and is as far reaching as Iowa and Missouri.

 There is not much we can do for plants heaved out the ground.
 Increasing the cutting height is a short term fix, but the tap roots on the alfalfa will still be broken off with equipment driving on them.
 After a conversation with Matt Minnes at WL Alfalfa, he is seeing good alfalfa in southern Illinois that is 2’ tall and the winter injured alfalfa is just now starting new shoots.
 So there is some hope for injured plants.
 Use this article by the University of Wisconsin to assess the alfalfa stand on your farm.
+And you can reference this article by The Ohio State University on dealing with winter injury.
+Also, check out this post by Jerry Hall, Director of Research for Grassland Oregon.

 In the short term, here are some options to extend the life of your alfalfa stand for the 2019 growing season: